Share on:

 Making Cities Accessible: The Growing Need for Tactile Wayfinding in Urban Canada

-As Canada continues its rapid urbanization, city planners face the crucial challenge of making built environments accessible for all people, including vulnerable groups like citizens with visual or mobility impairments.
+As Canada continues its rapid urbanization, city planners face the crucial challenge of making built environments accessible with the help of tactile walking surface indicators for all people, including vulnerable groups like citizens with visual or mobility impairments.
 While great strides have been made in accessibility over the decades, many public spaces still pose navigation challenges for those with disabilities.

 This is where tactile wayfinding solutions come in as an indispensable tool for enhancing accessibility.
 Tactile wayfinding leverages textured ground surface indicators that can be felt underfoot or with a cane to guide users and impart crucial spatial information to pedestrians with visual disabilities.